the-turk/flarum-pallet-theme/README.md

 When you head into a tag's discussion list, only that tag's children and secondary tags will be shown in the **affixed** sidebar.
 Main purpose of this idea is to create a tag-focused user experience.

-It's can be used with dark & light modes but sadly, it doesn't work with the [Night Mode by FriendsOfFlarum](https://discuss.flarum.org/d/21492-friendsofflarum-night-mode) at the moment.
+It can be used with dark & light modes but sadly, it doesn't work with the [Night Mode by FriendsOfFlarum](https://discuss.flarum.org/d/21492-friendsofflarum-night-mode) at the moment.

 _This extension is under **minimal maintenance** (or maybe no maintenance at all ??)._